-In April 2020, we received loan proceeds of approximately \$1.77 million (the "PPP Loan") pursuant to the Paycheck Protection Program (the "PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") administered by the U.S. Small Business Administration (the "SBA").
+In April 2020, we received loan proceeds of approximately \$1.8 million (the "PPP Loan") pursuant to the Paycheck Protection Program (the "PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") administered by the U.S. Small Business Administration (the "SBA").
 The PPP Loan is scheduled to mature in April 2022 (the "Maturity Date"), bears interest at a rate of 1.00% per annum, and is subject to the standard terms and conditions applicable to loans administered by the SBA under the CARES Act.
-Commencing in November 2020, we are required to pay regular monthly payments in an amount equal to one month's accrued interest.
-All interest which accrues during the initial six months of the loan period will be deferred and payable on the Maturity Date.
-The amounts outstanding under the PPP Loan may be prepaid by us at any time prior to maturity without penalty.

 The PPP Loan is evidenced by a promissory note issued by East West Bank (the "Lender").
 The PPP note contains customary events of default relating to, among other things, payment defaults and breaches of representations and warranties.
-Under the terms of the CARES Act, recipients of loans under the PPP can apply for and be granted forgiveness for all or a portion of loan granted under the PPP, however, no assurance is provided that forgiveness for any portion of the PPP Loan will be obtained.
+Under the terms of the CARES Act, recipients of loans under the PPP can apply for and be granted forgiveness for all or a portion of loan granted under the PPP, with such forgiveness to be determined, subject to limitations, based on the use of loan proceeds for payment of payroll costs and certain other eligible costs (the "Eligible Costs").
+Pursuant to the Paycheck Protection Program